-The e-commerce package is due to be introduced on 1 July 2021 having previously been delayed from 1 January 2021 due to the COVID-19 pandemic.
+The EU introduces the E-Commerce VAT Package and OSS on 1 July 2021.
+The previous delay from 1 January 2021 was due to the COVID-19 pandemic.
 COVID-19 is far from resolved with many Member States still suffering significantly with wide-ranging restrictions in place in many countries.

-Regardless, the European Commission’s current plan is to press ahead with the implementation of the package as it has the potential to generate significant additional revenues – it’s estimated by the Commission that it will generate an additional €7 billion of revenue for Member States annually.
+Regardless, the European Commission’s current plan is to press ahead with the implementation of the package.
+The package has the potential to generate significant additional tax revenues.
+The EU Commission estimates an additional €7 billion of tax revenue for Member States annually.

 Combine this with the significant shift to online purchasing by consumers as a result of the various lockdowns in place and a further delay would perpetuate the benefit of low value consignment relief (LVCR) that sellers of goods delivered from outside the EU enjoy.
 This relieves low value imports from VAT whereas currently a local supplier must account for VAT irrespective of the value of the goods.
-LVCR is being removed on 1 July 1 2021 when the new package is introduced.
+The introduction of the new package removes LVCR on 1 July 1 2021.

 LVCR has recently been removed by the UK Government so that all imports into Great Britain are now liable to VAT, with suppliers and deemed suppliers being liable to register and account for VAT for B2C sales where the goods are below £135.

 The EU equivalent scheme will provide a mechanism for suppliers and deemed suppliers to be able to account for VAT in a single Member State for imports below €150 via the Import One Stop Shop (iOSS).
 Other versions of the One Stop Shop (OSS) will also be available for intra-EU distance sales of goods and cross border B2C supplies of services by EU companies (Union OSS) and supplies of B2C services by non-EU suppliers (non-Union OSS).

 Will businesses be ready for the EU E-Commerce VAT Package changes?